 - Free app – OLIO is a great way to clear out your cupboards.
 You can share any unwanted dry or fresh food with your local community so you don’t have to throw it away.

 - Upholstering - If your item is beloved but just in need of a new lease of life, why not upholster?
 Use interesting prints and materials to re-cover items of furniture and make them useable again.
 You could even use fabrics you had planned to throw away, like clothes or curtains.

 - Your boxes - It's easy to forget abour recycling after your move, but it's still a priority!
 Your boxes will be recyclable, or if they're still in good condition pass them on to another mover!
 You can find out more in our article about what to do with your boxes after moving.

 Throwing away your items

-Dumps – if you have a decent sized car you can take full loads down to the dump.
-Great for furniture, garden waste and assorted household items.
-Most dumps have a dumps or tips will have superior recycling facilities including recycling for furniture, TVs and electrical equipment
+Dumps – If you have a decent sized car you can take full loads down to the dump.
+They're great for furniture, garden waste and assorted household items and many have superior recycling facilities including recycling for furniture, TVs and electrical equipment.